 “Beauty begins where science and art collaborate”, Edgard Varèse, 1936

 In the context of the lengthy history of Western music, electroacoustic music is still in its infancy.
 But the importance and potential of this new music practice is growing rapidly with the advances being made in (computer) technology and electronics.
 Electroacoustic music is therefore experimental by nature, and teachers, students and alumni of the Institute of Sonology are at the forefront of its development.
-As sonologists they make an important contribution to the development of electroacoustic and computer music, for example by giving prestigious concerts, building equipment and interfaces and developing computer programs.
+As sonologists they make an important contribution to the development of electroacoustic and computer music, for example by giving prestigious concerts, building equipment and interfaces and developing computer programmes.

 Some sonologists concentrate mainly on the practical aspects of electroacoustic music; rather than composing ‘with’ sounds as in instrumental music, they compose the sounds themselves in such a way that they express the form.
 This can be done on the basis of physical principles of sound, on the basis of perception or on the basis of purely compositional motives.
 Other sonologists focus mainly on theoretical research in the field of sonology, resulting in publications or computer programs.